kentlouisetonino/bus-calculator/README.md

 ## Description
-- A CLI Computer Program that will allow you to compute the Bus last trip empty seats based on the given total number of seats and passengers.
+- _A CLI Computer Program that will allow you to compute the Bus last trip empty seats based on the given total number of seats and passengers.
+Refer to the example below._
-- Example:
 ```plaintext
 Total Bus Seats = 50
 Total Passengers = 126